xor-gate/svn-backup2/README.md

  * Only supports one subversion root path which can contain multiple repositories
  * Single repository backup file for simplicity of restoration and efficient offsite backup transfering with `rsync`
+ * Can only restore the whole backup file into an empty repository

 ## Installation